 Consider diversity in many ways—your geography, academic interests, family background, religion, race, and ethnicity.
 How would you contribute to a college?
 Or what do you hope to learn from others who are different from you at that school?

-6. Topic of your choice.
+6. The topic of your choice.

 If you’re applying to a college that does not accept the Common App, you’ll have to answer their specific essay questions.
 However, keep in mind that you can simply use that essay for your other applications as well.
-If it is an open-ended promt, ask and then answer your own question—it’ll show off your creative side.
+If it is an open-ended prompt, ask and then answer your own question—it’ll show off your creative side.

 Colleges want to get to know more about you.
 Write clearly and show colleges how you think and what you will contribute to the campus.
 Ultimately, it doesn’t matter which question you choose—it’s what you do with the answer that matters most.